yingj4/audioPipelineDecoding/results_CPU.md

 ## Profiling Results from Intel VTune

 ### General Information
-1. Up to now, we only have the test results for the basic (non-streaming and non-parallel) HPVM version of audio decoding.
-It was tested with 500 and 1000 blocks, and there were 3 runs with each block size.
+1. The test is based on the modification of updating the `std::map` to `std::unordered_map` in the HPVM runtime.
-2. Since this is the basic version, there is only a negligible portion of the HPVM runtime (less than 1%).
-The dominant functions are the `psychoFilter()`, `FFT()`, `IFFT()`, `zoomerProcess()`, and `rotateOrder3()`. `FFT()` and `IFFT()` include the timing portion for both the left ear and the right ear.
+2. For the binauralization pipeline, sometimes the left function (e.g. `FFT_left`) is faster than the corresponding right function (e.g. `FFT_right`), while sometimes the results are inversed.
-3. The test is based on the modification of updating the `std::map` to `std::unordered_map` in the HPVM runtime.
+3. The extra CPU time in the parallel version is caused by the HPVM runtime.
+Functions including `pthread_mutext_lock`, `pthread_mutex_unlock`, and `std::unordered_map::find` are causing this extra overhead.

 ### Result Tables and Remarks